 Well, something surely would change.

 Now based on whatever you decided would be an observable change you need to figure out how to measure it.
-But that is another story (hint: this blog post might help – it presents the difference between LAG and LEAD measures).
+But that is another story (hint: this blog post about LAG and LEAD measures might help).
 Also, you might want to check this blog post which shows how to work with soft skill goals end-to-end.

 That was my magic trick.
 Now what is yours?

-So, I hope I added another tool to your toolbox.
+So, I hope I added another tool to your toolbox: a parallel universe.
 I would be very happy to learn similar techniques that help to deal with seemingly unmeasurable things.
 Any hints?